shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 # When to Use?

---> Use call() when passing arguments one by one, apply() when passing arguments as an array, and bind() when you need a function to be called later with a fixed this value.
+--> Use call() when passing arguments one by one, apply() when passing arguments as an array, and bind() when  need a function to be called later with a fixed this value.

 # ![difference between call ,apply and bind in javasscript ](image-7.png)